-4. Chair's letter for the P&T binder
+F. Chair's letter for the P&T binder

-- a.
-The Chair's letter will be inserted in the binder AFTER the vote of the P&T committee and the tenured faculty. - b.
+- 1. The Chair's letter will be inserted in the binder AFTER the vote of the P&T committee and the tenured faculty. - 2.
 The Chair's letter could summarize the spirit of the prior votes, put in context the outside letters and then give his/her opinion.
-However, we do not wish to prescribe here the elements of the Chair's letter; these are suggestions. - c.
-This procedure has symmetry with the Dean's role as his/her letter appears AFTER the Science Area and College vote. - d.
+However, we do not wish to prescribe here the elements of the Chair's letter; these are suggestions. - 3.
+This procedure has symmetry with the Dean's role as his/her letter appears AFTER the Science Area and College vote. - 4.
 The candidate will have the opportunity to review again his/her binder AFTER the Chair's letter has been inserted.
-This provides an opportunity for the candidate to insert a letter to rebut criticisms raised in the Chair's letter and to comment on the P&T committee and tenured faculty vote. - 5.
-At the beginning of each binder will be a list of the tenured faculty with a place by each name for the faculty to sign indicating that they have read the binder. - 6.
-Procedures for requesting outside letters for promotion and tenure. - a.
-Requests for outside letters will be sent out no later than 15 May to ensure timely arrival; three letters are required so we suggest that six referees be identified. - b.
-The candidate will submit a list of potential outside referees as well as a list of individuals who should NOT be contacted as potential referees. - c.
-The Chair, in consultation with the ad hoc committee, will choose a set of external referees independent of the candidate's list. - d.
-The Chair will solicit up to six letters of evaluation of the candidate; equally distributed from his/her list and the candidate's list. - 7.
-The Colloquium chair will ensure that there are a number of open colloquium slots interspersed throughout the year. - a.
-Tenure candidates will be asked to present a colloquium.
+This provides an opportunity for the candidate to insert a letter to rebut criticisms raised in the Chair's letter and to comment on the P&T committee and tenured faculty vote.

+G. Procedures for requesting outside letters for promotion and tenure.

+- 1. Requests for outside letters will be sent out no later than 15 May to ensure timely arrival; three letters are required so we suggest that six referees be identified. - 2.
+The candidate will submit a list of potential outside referees as well as a list of individuals who should NOT be contacted as potential referees. - 3.
+The Chair, in consultation with the ad hoc committee, will choose a set of external referees independent of the candidate's list. - 4.
+The Chair will solicit up to six letters of evaluation of the candidate; equally distributed from his/her list and the candidate's list.